 Ken's primary computers:

-All computers have been sold, discarded, permanently lent, or returned except for: the TI-99/4A, the Pentium 133 (upgraded to 200 MMX), Pentium III 933, Pentium 4 3.6 HT, and the Core i7 950 3.07 which I am currently using.
-The dates listed are the day I copied the hard drives and transferred email settings.
-This did not always occur on the day I received the system, due to hardware issues.

-### ii

-Ken's primary computers:

 All computers have been sold, discarded, permanently lent, or returned except for the TI-99/4A and the last 3 on the list.
 The dates listed are the day I copied the hard drives and transferred email settings.
 This did not always occur on the day I received the system, due to hardware issues.